tomdns/blog/articles/compute-game-of-life.md

     }
 ```

-At the end of the simulation the compute also sets the texture color according to the buffer pixels type, since I'm only modifying the RWStructuredBuffer here, not the texture directly.
+And at last in the compute I also set the texture color according to the buffer pixels type, since as I said I'm only modifying the RWStructuredBuffer here, not the texture directly.

 You can see it in action [here](https://preview.redd.it/vzwvhd3oehf51.gif?format=mp4&s=db4d21f6946280f9a162aa0b1a0a86245a7bd38c)